Every Child Should Have an Orthodontic Evaluation

 as part of their routine examination

-The sooner orthodontic problems are detected, the faster and less difficult the treatment is.
-Early orthodontic treatment (Phase I treatment) usually starts around the age of 8 or 9 and at this age, the main goal of treatment the main goal is to direct jaw growth and some of the bite problems, if they exist.
+The sooner orthodontic problems are detected, the faster and less difficult the treatment can be.
+Early orthodontic treatment (Phase I treatment) usually starts around the age of 8 or 9.
+At this age, the main goal of treatment is to direct jaw growth and some of the bite problems, if they exist.
 Early treatment could make space for permanent teeth to erupt properly, thereby preventing the need to extract permanent teeth later.
 Second phase normally occurs around the age of 11 or older, if needed.
 Interceptive treatment can begin as early as age 3, if needed, to prevent the development of orthodontic problems.

 Signs Your Child Needs Early Orthodontic Treatment

-- Late or early tooth loss.
-The first tooth should fall out at the age of five and by the age of 13, your child should have all of his or her permanent teeth.
+- Very late or very early tooth loss.
+The first tooth should fall out around the age of 6 and by the age of 13, your child should have all of his or her permanent teeth.

 - Difficulty chewing